 Sheila T. Cato was born on December 8, 1938 in San Fernando, Trinidad & Tobago.
 She was the second child to the late Charlie and Mary May Cato.
 “La La” as she was affectionately called, married Walter Francis and their union produced three children.

-To send flowers in memory of Sheila "La La" Cato, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Sheila "La La" Cato, please visit our Heartfelt Sympathies Store.

 She was educated in Trinidad and attended the RC School in Oropuche.
 Sheila always had a love for sports and steel band.
 Growing up she was actively involved in sports and loved playing “Net-Ball” for the Lanes club in Trinidad.
 She would travel 40 miles at a time just to listen musicians playing music.